as365n4/Debian_on_Pine64_H64B/README.md

 Ethernet is working

-WiFi and Bluetooth have experimental support as driver is pulled from stagging and quality is unknown
+WiFi and Bluetooth is working

 USB3 is not working and not activated at all